mtdev79/z280emu/README.md

 A portable full system emulator of Z280 based boards

 ## Motivation
-There is no working Z280 emulator that I'm aware of so I decided to write one.
+There was no working Z280 emulator that I was aware of so I decided to write one.

 ## Build status
 **build passing**